monarch-initiative/HpoWorkshop/docs/introduction.rst

 * Haimel M (2021) Curation and expansion of Human Phenotype Ontology for defined groups of inborn errors of immunity.
 J Allergy Clin Immunol:S0091-6749(21)00732-6 [`PMID:33991581 <https://pubmed.ncbi.nlm.nih.gov/33991581/>`_]
 * Lewis-Smith D (2021).
 Modeling seizures in the Human Phenotype Ontology according to contemporary ILAE concepts makes big phenotypic data tractable.
 Epilepsia;62(6):1293-1305 [`PMID:33949685 <https://pubmed.ncbi.nlm.nih.gov/33949685/>`_]

-Additional hackathons of this nature are planned over the next five years.
+Additional hackathons of this nature are planned over the next five years with support from the `NHGRI <https://reporter.nih.gov/search/tIP3PMYDMkOpJpSMRIn66w/project-details/10269338>`_.
 Interested groups are invited to contact us for more information.